The 13 Best Ways to Utilize Chili Peppers

 I think that Mexican food is delightful!
 This may be very obvious for many of you guys.
 Dried, frozen, or fresh, your peppers are a great addition to a hot chili stew.

 I typically grow Poblanos and dry them.
-A chili is a great way to make use of your dried chilies: soak them in water for some time before cooking.
+A chili is a great way to use your dried chilies: soak them in water for some time before cooking.

 See this recipe, for example, making use of dried chilies.
-You should also try my delicious vegan chili recipe using a fresh Habanero pepper.
+It would be best to try my delicious vegan chili recipe using a fresh Habanero pepper.
 Flavor, depth, and heat!
 Yummy!

 That was the 11 different uses for chili peppers that I have tried.
-The next two 2 bonus uses I find very interesting.
+The following two bonus uses are fascinating.
 I have not yet tried them, however.
+For more ideas, learn how to cook chili peppers.

 12. Heat your freezing feet during the winter.

 Here’s a quite weird use for chili peppers that I have read about.
-Use your homemade powder to make your feet warm in the cold times during winter.
-Just put the powder in your socks and it’s suppose to warm your feet.
-I have yet to try this out but I sure will.
+Use your homemade powder to warm your feet in the cold winter.
+Put the powder in your socks, and it’s supposed to warm your feet.
+I have yet to try this out, but I sure will.
 It will soon be cold where I am!

 13. Pain-relieving cream.

-I have read a lot about the potential health benefits of eating chili peppers.
-The chemical that makes peppers hot, capsaicin, can apparently be used to relieve pain.
+I have read much about the potential health benefits of eating chili peppers.
+The chemical that makes peppers hot, capsaicin, can relieve pain.
 Among many other things, of course, but that is a different story (or blog post).

-To make a capsaicin cream, all you need is a tablespoon of your homemade chili powder and 5 tablespoons of coconut oil.
+To make a capsaicin cream, you only need a tablespoon of homemade chili powder and 5 tablespoons of coconut oil.
 Blend the oil and cayenne into a cream.

 That was the 13 best ways to use your chili peppers!
 If you are using very hot peppers, make sure you use plastic gloves.
-I made that mistake once when chopping up Apocalypse Scorpion Chocolate pods and will never forget to wear gloves again…
+I made that mistake once when chopping up Apocalypse Scorpion Chocolate pods, and I will never forget to wear gloves again…

 Now it’s your turn.
-What are your favorite use of all the beautiful and flavorful chilies you grow?!
+What are your favorite uses of all the beautiful and flavorful chilies you grow?!
 Leave a comment below!

 As my husband and I both suffer from arthritis will definitely try the coconut oil recipe.